- Health and safety representatives

-The office of Health and Safety Representative is normally held for two years.
+The office of Health and Safety Representative is normally held for three years.
 Reasons why their tenure could be shorter include ceasing to be a worker in the work group they represent, removal by majority decision of the work group they represent, disqualification or resignation.
-In every case where the two year tenure is terminated, it is important to inform management and UWA Safety and Health to assist in the election of a replacement representative.
+In every case where the three year tenure is terminated, it is important to inform management and UWA Safety and Health to assist in the election of a replacement representative.

 The University Safety Committee